 Consumer Reports' survey of 2,015 Americans found that...

-would want to spend their final days at home.
+would choose to spend their final days at home.

 have never heard of palliative care.